iongradea/42_roger-skyline-1/README.md

 S = for starting service<br />
 number = sequence order for start or kill<br />
 symbolic link to the service in /etc/init.d<br />

+=> FIREWALL & PORT SCANNING
+sudo ufw enable
+sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow in 40/tcp (this is because ssh is configured on port 40 and not 22)